 You’ll be enchanted by Anopoli, built at the foot of the wild mountains of western Crete, the Aradaina Bridge (ideal for bungee jumping) and Frangokastello village with its legendary Drosoulites (‘dew men’), the ghosts of warriors that appear every May.

-Built near the end of the Imbros Gorge, south of Chania, Hora Sfakion is surrounded by the White Mountains.
-The untamed landscape is juxtaposed with this quiet, charming seaside settlement.
-From here you’ll take a boat to the coastal hamlet of Loutro, the islet of Gavdos and nearby beaches.
-To the west, there’s Hora Sfakion’s sandy beach, with its blue-green waters.
+There are boat trips from here that visit the coastal hamlet of Loutro, the islet of Gavdos and nearby beaches.
+And to the west are sandy beaches with blue-green waters.
 A few coffee shops, tavernas and hotels can be found within and around the village that capture all the authenticity of Crete.
-In its northern neighbourhood, you’ll find the ruins of a Venetian castle (one of the most significant sights in the area and an excellent viewpoint).
+In its northern neighbourhood, you’ll find the ruins of a Venetian castle which has an excellent viewpoint.

 Leave your wheels and high-heels behind.
 The journey by boat from Hora Sfakion gives you just enough time to prepare for the pure and simple way of life that awaits you at Loutro.
 Built like an amphitheatre above the sheltered bay, with its quaint homes, tavernas and beach, this car-free hamlet moves at a leisurely pace.
 In Loutro’s bay, you can kayak or canoe until you reach the nearby beaches of Glyka Nera and Marmara.

 The road from Hora Sfakion to Anopoli will give you an incredible view of the Libyan Sea.
 And be sure to stop at one of the area’s bakeries to sample the semi-sweet biscuits or rusks with star anise – one of the most interesting delicacies in Crete.
-From Anopoli’s main square you’ll continue to Agia Aikaterini and the remains of the Cyclopean walls that once surrounded the city, taking in the panoramic vista of Loutro and the open sea off the coast of Crete.
+From Anopoli’s main square, you’ll continue to Agia Aikaterini and the remains of the Cyclopean walls that once surrounded the city, taking in the panoramic vista of Loutro and the open sea off the coast of Crete.

-Frangokastello was erected by the Venetians in 1371.
-In May 1866 a bloody battle took place here, between Mustafa Pasha’s soldiers and 338 of Hatzimichalis Dalianis’ warriors.
-Legend has it that every May, on the battle’s anniversary, the shadows on the plain or “Drosoulites” are the returning spirits of the heroic warriors.
+Frangokastello was erected by the Venetians in 1371 and, in May 1866, a bloody battle took place here between Mustafa Pasha’s soldiers and 338 of Hatzimichalis Dalianis’ warriors.
+Legend has it that every May, on the anniversary of the battle, the shadows on the plain or ‘Drosoulites' are the returning spirits of the heroic warriors.
 The view of the castle from the beach is especially striking.

 One of the most beautiful hiking trails in southern Crete can be found here, connecting Hora Sfakion with Loutro and Agia Roumeli.
-It is a section of the E4 trail and the length of the route is approximately 20km.
+It is a section of the E4 pan-European hiking trail and is about 20km long.

-Even though it’s shorter than the world-famous Samaria Gorge on the same island, the Imbros Gorge offers an unforgettable experience to anyone who loves hiking.
-It can be found in southern Crete, on the eastern edge of White Mountains and offers majestic scenery, with the walls of the gorge virtually touching in some places!
+Even though it’s shorter than the world-famous Samaria Gorge on Crete, the Imbros Gorge offers an unforgettable experience to anyone who loves hiking.
+It can be found in southern Crete, on the eastern edge of the White Mountains and offers majestic scenery, with the walls of the gorge virtually touching in some places!